Gallery Artists

 JANET LINK

 Multifaceted is a good description of Janet’s work.
 She designs and creates jewelry and oil, acrylic and alcohol ink paintings and prints.
-She enjoys sharing my ideas and methods by teaching a variety of art classes and workshops.
+She enjoys sharing ideas and methods by teaching a variety of art classes and workshops.

 -